Torquay United F.C.: Possible move

 Following his takeover of the club in October 2006, chairman Chris Roberts went on record stating his desire to move the club to a new multipurpose stadium catering for football, rugby and athletics.
 Speculation placed the site of the new complex at the Torquay Recreation Ground, currently occupied by Torquay Athletic Rugby Club.
 Since Roberts' resignation this move has become unlikely, with succeeding chairman Alex Rowe distancing himself from the plans saying that the club and the fans wish to remain at Plainmoor and will build upon the current ground to increase capacity.
 The club are looking to buy the houses behind the away end and building an extension to the away end and also to acquire the nearby school (Westlands) and build a bigger grandstand to increase the capacity to around 9,000.

 Plans for an extended grandstand were submitted to the council for planning permission, in co-operation with Westlands school in 2010.

 This was approved on 9 June 2011 with the increased cost believed to be approximately £2 million with the new structure to be named "Bristow's Bench" in memory of the late Paul Bristow, who essentially underwrote the Gulls' return to the football league.
 With the demolition of the old Grandstand and the new stand not being ready for the 2011–12 season Plainmoor capacity stood at 4,500 for the 2011–12 season.
 It was however ready in time for the start of the 2012–13 season where it witnessed its first sell out crowd with the visit of Devon neighbours Plymouth Argyle in early September.

-Rumours of a potential move away from Plainmoor have resurfaced since the takeover of the club by Gaming International.
-The club's new owners have made it known that they would be keen to relocate the stadium facilities and incorporate football into a new multi-use complex in Torbay, developing the existing Plainmoor site for housing.
+Rumours of a potential move away from Plainmoor resurfaced following the takeover of the club by Gaming International.
+The club's new owners were keen to relocate the stadium facilities and incorporate football into a new multi-use complex in Torbay, developing the existing Plainmoor site for housing.

 However plans have proved controversial with United fans, and further certainty has been called for.
-This has led to a decision to postpone talks between Torbay Council and GI over the purchase of the freehold.
+This led to a decision in 2017 to postpone talks between Torbay Council and GI over the purchase of the freehold.